Flatness Guided Test-Time Adaptation for Vision-Language Models: Proof of Theorem 4

-\textit{Remarks 1.} In the absence of true labels during test-time adaptation, we must employ entropy as a surrogate loss for cross entropy, which is equivalent to using cross-entropy with conjugate pseudo-labels and is considered the best alternative to cross-entropy\cite{conjy}.
-However, using a surrogate loss introduces an additional error term, resulting in a \(\beta'\)-tight bound where \(\beta' > \beta\).
+Please note that in the absence of true labels during test-time adaptation, we must employ entropy as a surrogate loss for cross entropy, which is equivalent to using cross entropy with conjugate pseudo-labels and is considered the best alternative to cross entropy\citep{conjy}.
+However, using a surrogate loss introduces an additional error term, which relates to the following theorem.

-\textit{Remarks 2.} By adjusting the key parameter $\rho$, we effectively control the tightness of the upper bound.
-When $\rho$ is tuned appropriately, it allows a more sensitive discrimination of the test distributions, potentially improving the accuracy of identifying which distribution the model performs better on.